XD1NG/FL-site-formation-study/README.md

 localGplot() could calculate and plot the local autocorrelations of input data, thus the rounding, length and weight of lithic artefacts were considered here.

-chisquaretest.2half.fl() was aim to automatically seperated the trench vertically (upper and lower), transversally (west and east) and horizontally (north and south) from the middle into two halves, and the frequency of fossils and lithic artifacts was summed for each part and then compared by chi-square test.
+chisquaretest.2half.fl() aimed to automatically separate the trench vertically (upper and lower), transversally (west and east) and horizontally (north and south) from the middle into two halves, and the frequency of fossils and lithic artefacts was summed for each part and then compared by chi-square test.

 ## Fabric analysis

 In this part, two-dimensional long-axis orientation and three-dimensional orientation and degrees were analysed.
-Function CurrayL() was created to calculated the Curray' L index.
-2D long-axis orientations were plot as rose diagrams and tested with Rayleigh and Kuiper test, while results of strength C, flatness index, cluster-girdle index and K index were plotted in bar figure with ggplot2.
+Function CurrayL() was created to calculate the Curray' L index.
+2D long-axis orientations were plotted as rose diagrams and tested with Rayleigh and Kuiper test, while results of strength C, flatness index, cluster-girdle index and K index were plotted in bar figure with ggplot2.

 ## R Session Info